sachsahu21/data-engineering-exercise/README.md

 python scripts/producer.py --loglevel INFO --interval 30
 ```
 loglevel controls the logging verbosity while interval controls how many seconds before a new order event is published to Kafka.
+Valid values for loglevel include: INFO, WARN, DEBUG etc. For